Do search algorithmic differences, particularly in Westlaw and LexisNexis, require a law firm to maintain both platforms for legal information needs?

 While search algorithmic accountability and budget considerations matter, neither one is so momentous as to dissuade firms into downsizing or adjusting their legal research portfolios.

 As we examine the legal community’s reliance on search algorithms and machine learning, we’ll assert our expertise to both challenge and correct the technologies supporting them.
-Meanwhile, I invite you to download the survey report and see how the responses compare to your firm’s experiences and contact me if you have any further questions.

 Additional information pertaining to search algorithms: